Original post – January 2019

 The best Mesh Wi-Fi options available in the UK – Mesh Router Comparison

 Amazon reviews should be taken with a pinch of salt, apart from fake reviews, some companies pool up products together which increases the review count.
-They can also do the reverse, seperating products.
-This can result in review numeber jumping up or down, and also the overal scores.
+They can also do the reverse, separating products.
+This can result in review number jumping up or down, and also the overall scores.